RishiDesai/rishidesai.github.io/_posts/2025-05-08-character-lora.md

 I ran into this problem while training LoRAs on Flux.
 Even with high-quality images the results were disappointing.
 After investigating, I realized the issue wasn't with the images but the captions.

-Captioning is barely discussed and often abstracted away by LoRA training services.
+Captioning is rarely discussed and often abstracted away by LoRA training services.
 From extensive experimentation, I've found clear, consistent, and structured captions are essential for training expressive and robust LoRAs.

 In this post, I'll share a straightforward approach to captioning that takes the guesswork out of training character LoRAs.

 # Image Captioning

 A LoRA dataset has two parts: images and captions.
-Since we're training a character LoRA, let's start with a character I generated with (Flux.1-dev)[https://huggingface.co/black-forest-labs/FLUX.1-dev]:
+Since we're training a character LoRA, let's start with a character I generated with [Flux.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev):

 <div style="display: flex; justify-content: center; gap: 10px; margin: 20px 0;">
   <img src="/assets/images/face-enhancement/woman_body.png" alt="Full Body Image" style="width: 35%; max-width: 300px;">